Gretchen Payne - Incumbant (current board member - running for a second term)

 volunteerism.
 I am now retired and the time to serve NFHR members on their board of directors.

-Link to my video [ click here ]
+o my video [ click here ]